tsai810417/VSEPR-Models/proposal.md

 - [ ] Create controls to interact with the rendered molecule

 ## Bonus Features
-- [ ] User can type in molecules can the application will render the determine the geometry and render 3D molecule
+- [ ] User can type in molecules, then the application will determine the geometry and render 3D molecule and informations